gtamilvanan17/cdops-blogs/src/content/posts/linux/file-permissions/file-permissions.md

 drwxrwx---:  A directory that is modifiable (including its contents) by its owner and group
 drwxr-x---:  A directory that is accessible by its group
 ```

+### Conclusion
+That's it!
+You've learnt, what is file permissions and applications of them.
+If you have any doubts/issues/errors with the above contents, feel free to contact me through e-mail.
+Cheers, Happy learning.